-The first visit is $175* and usually lasts about 60 minutes.
+The first visit is $175* and typically lasts about 60 minutes.
 Our doctor will discuss your pet’s medical history, examine your pet and perform acupuncture therapy.
 She will also discuss additional ways to relieve your pet’s symptoms.
 Follow-up visits are $135 per visit and generally last 30-40 minutes.

-*additional travel fees may apply
+*Additional travel fees may apply

 How often and for how long will my pet need to be treated?